Creating App Firewall profiles

-You can create an application firewall profile in one of two ways: by using the command line, and by using the configuration utility.
+You can create an App Firewall profile in one of two ways: by using the command line, and by using the GUI.
 Creating a profile by using the command line requires that you specify options on the command line.
 The process is similar to that of configuring an existing profile, and with a few exceptions the two commands take the same parameters.

 If you plan to use the learning feature or to enable and configure a large number of advanced protections, you should choose advanced defaults.
 In particular, if you plan to configure either of the SQL injection checks, either of the cross-site scripting checks, any check that provides protection against Web form attacks, or the cookie consistency check, you should plan to use the learning feature.
 Unless you include the proper exceptions for your protected Web sites when configuring these checks, they can block legitimate traffic.
 Anticipating all of the necessary exceptions without creating any that are too broad is difficult.
 The learning feature makes this task much easier.
 Otherwise, basic defaults are quick and should provide the protection that your web applications need.